mgarcia01752/GroupDelay/README.md

 **Purpose**

 As coax or wired systems are aging and have not been updated, operators are continuously increasing their data rates by both increasing the QAM order and/or widening channel bandwidth using OFDM.
 One of the considerations is placing an OFDM near a cable roll-off.
 The immediate effect is a lowering of attenuation, which can result in a lower signal-to-noise (SNR) or MER.
-Addtionally, there is also a secondary effect called the Group Delay (GD) of the signal.
+Additionally, there is also a secondary effect called the Group Delay (GD) of the signal.

 At the time I wrote this API it was used to take the OFDM/OFDMA channel estimation and derive the GD which is based on the OFDM probe pilot data.
 Since OFDM/OFDMA is a common transport protocol using in WIFI, DOCSIS, MoCA, Home Plug, and others, this API is generic enough to be used for calculating GD for an OFDM signal.